Yashrajojha07/Synopsys_Intern/README.md

 ## Introduction

 Hello!
-I'm Yash Raj Ojha, a final-year B.Tech student in Electronics & Communication Engineering at IIIT Delhi.
+I’m a recent(2025) ECE graduate from IIIT Delhi, with a strong interest in the VLSI domain.
 I'm genuinely excited about the opportunity to contribute to Synopsys' R&D Engineering team and would like to share why I believe I could be a valuable addition to your team.

 ## My Technical Foundation